vlsi/vlsi-release-plugins/plugins/checksum-dependency-plugin/README.md

 ---------
 v1.30.0
 * Show PGP signature resolution time (#21)
+* Automatically disable checksum verification when `dependencyUpdates` task is present on the task execution graph (#22)

 v1.29.0
 * Resolve and verify PGP in parallel, compute SHA in parallel